The hidden potential of rent roll analysis for property managers

 A Rent Roll Analysis for a Three-Family Home

-The rent roll analysis above is a simple spreadsheet for a 2019/2020 lease.
-If an investor or property manager were to look at this, they could see how much money each unit is generating.
+The rent roll analysis above is a simple spreadsheet for a one-year lease.
+If an investor or property manager was to look at this, they could see how much money each unit is generating.
 They could then compare it to market prices and even dig deeper into the kinds of fees being charged to determine if other fees could be added.

 Finally, a property manager or investor could see that one tenant, Michael Erlich, is not up-to-date with all of his rent and fees.
 They could then investigate what’s happening with that resident, and determine if there is a problem they can help Mr. Erlich fix.